InformaticsMatters/squonk2-data-manager-job-decoder/README.rst

    :target: https://github.com/InformaticsMatters/squonk2-data-manager-job-decoder/actions/workflows/publish.yaml
    :alt: Publish

-A package that simplifies the decoding of encoded text strings.
+A package that simplifies the decoding of encoded text strings and validation of Job Definitions and Manifests.

 Given an encoded string the ``decode()`` method returns the decoded value or an error.